joebaer/portfolio/README.md

 ```

 ### Installation
-You are user `my-username`.
+You are github user `my-username`.
 First create a empty github repository for your project.
 Call this repository something like `my-repository`.
 Copy the repository url to the clipboard.

 ```bash